Package 'Pv3Rs'

 Description

-Note that this function is not tested for input with repeated alleles.
+Note that this function is not tested for input with alleles mixed with NA.

 Usage